In the last post I talked about meditation of two types.

 If you want to experience that inner bliss through the path of meditation, no matter how much you may dislike having to sit and work towards building one-pointed concentration, the fact is you will have to do it.
 Concentrative meditation is key.

 If you can hold your concentration for as long as you want, you are on the verge of discovering meditation in its truest sense.
-Read here two anecdotes on Arjuna, the warrior prince, that define how concentration is also an act of simplification.
+Here are two anecdotes, about Arjuna, the warrior prince, that define how concentration is also an act of simplification.

 How do I overcome restlessness during meditation?

 As you sit down to meditate, after a few seconds, stray thoughts from all directions start to hit you.
 As you continue to try and build your concentration, you experience a certain degree of restlessness.
-It almost feels the more you try to stay away from your thoughts, the stronger they seem to come and get you making you restless.
-It is normal, whether you are practising concentrative meditation or any other type of meditation.
+It almost feels as if the more you try to stay away from your thoughts, the stronger they seem to come at you, making you restless.
+It is normal, whether you are practicing concentrative meditation or any other type of meditation.